rwebaz/Forex-Lessons-Project/README.md

 # Forex-Lessons-Project
-A repo of Forex lessons
+A GitHub repo of Forex lessons that emphasize the Top Step Trader engine